sdsc-ordes/tripsu/README.md

 It will:

-- Check that the version is sem. version and the version does not exists (local and remote) and it is newer then all remote version.
+- Check that the version is semantic version and the version does not exists (local and remote) and it is newer then all remote version.

 - Update the `Cargo.toml` and make a commit on `main`.